skyssolutions/lynxchan/src/be/Readme.md

 * `boardMessageLength`(Number): maximum size for board messages.
 Defaults to 256.
 * `staticExpiration`(Number): amount of minutes that static files served from cache will inform as expiration when requested.
 Defaults to 60.
 * `maxBoardHashBans`(Number): limit for board hash bans boards can have.
 Defaults to 128.
+* `omitUnindexedContent`(Boolean): causes content from unindexes boards to not be displayed on the front-page or overboards.

 `db.json`: contains database connection information.
 * `address`: address of the database.